The Insurance and Reinsurance Law Review: Malta

 A number of sector-specific laws impose compulsory insurance cover to be undertaken.
 These include sea vessels, third-party cover for motor vehicles and aircraft.
 Several professionals are also required to take out a professional indemnity cover.
 These include accountants, notaries, engineers, trustees and healthcare professionals.

-Furthermore, under the IDA, one of the continuing obligations of licensed insurance agents and brokers is to maintain a professional indemnity insurance cover or some other comparable guarantee.
+Furthermore, under the IDA, one of the continuing obligations of enrolled insurance agents, managers and brokers is to maintain a professional indemnity insurance cover or some other comparable guarantee.

 viii Compensation and dispute resolution regimes